Black Girl (1966 film): Plot

 Once she arrives, Diouana is overwhelmed with cooking and cleaning for the rich couple and their friends.
 Madame treats her unkindly, and Diouana is confused about her role.
 She thought she would be caring for the children as in Senegal and would be able to go outside and explore France.
 However, in France, she does not leave the apartment and only cooks and cleans inside the house—a stark contrast to her previous life in Senegal, where she spent much time outdoors.
-When Diouana works, she wears a fancy dress and heels.
-The mistress of the house tells her to remove them, saying, "Don't forget that you are a maid."
+When Diouana wears a fancy dress and heels, the mistress of the house tells her to remove them, saying, "Don't forget that you are a maid."
 At one of the couple's dinner parties, one of their friends kisses Diouana on the cheeks in typical European fashion, explaining, "I've never kissed a black girl before!"

 Diouana receives a letter from her mother, which Monsieur reads to her.
 Diouana's mother asks why she has not heard from her daughter and requests money.
 Diouana rips the letter up.
 Madame doesn't allow her to sleep in past breakfast time and yells at her to get to work.
 Diouana attempts to take back the mask she gave to Madame, and a struggle ensues.
 Madame tells Diouana that if she does not work, she cannot eat.
 Consequently, Diouana refuses to work.
 After Monsieur attempts to pay her salary and Diouana refuses to accept the money, Diouana commits suicide by slitting her throat in the bathtub of the family's home.
 The film ends with Monsieur journeying to Senegal to return Diouana's suitcase, mask, and money to her family.
 He offers Diouana's mother money, but she refuses it.
 As Monsieur leaves the village, the little boy with the mask runs along behind him.